NL33/electron-git/README.md

 - open dev tools, but only if in development

+- possibility for showing window
+    - have a thin, transparant window over to the right side of screen.
+    - hover over that, and show main window
 -   Display flex does some wierd things: counters display : none (overriden here with !important in the hidewhileloading clas); and cuts off images in columns.
 - instead of display flex: can it work to make the tabs li s, and the image as the bullet point?